FRCTeam1073-TheForceTeam/rpilidar22/README.md

 ## Project Status
 **In Pre-Season Development**
 ## Project Description
 Pre-season programming, testing, and documentation for FRC Team 1073's LiDAR unit.
-Using serial ports to test the unit outside of the robot's environment, this project has the final goal of creating a part of an advanced sensor system that can eventually be integrated into the team's '22-'23 robot for the autonomous period and extended Network Tables feedback.
+Off-loading on a Raspberry PI outside of the robot's environment, this project has the final goal of creating a part of an advanced sensor system that can eventually be integrated into the team's '22-'23 robot for the autonomous period and extended Network Tables feedback.
 ## T.O.C.
 *will update this section later*
 ## Installation